 If you are just using Quicken for your personal finances, make the switch to Personal Capital.
 It does everything you need to stay on top of your finances.

-There have been no announcements that Quicken will cease to exist, but if you’re nervous, you have time to try out any of these options so if you have to stop using Quicken, you’ll know what program to choose.
+There have been no announcements that Quicken will cease to exist, but if you’re nervous, you have time to try out some Quicken alternatives.
+If you have to stop using it, you’ll know which program to choose.